Denied an auto loan? Here’s everything you need to know

-As mentioned earlier, your credit score serves as a vital measurement for lenders when determining whether to accept or deny your application.
-Take the time to improve your credit score through checking your credit report, paying on time and lowering your credit utilization rate before reapplying to an auto loan after denial.
+Your credit score is one of the main factors lenders consider when you apply.
+Take the time to improve your credit score by checking your credit report, paying your debts on time and lowering your credit utilization ratio.

 Look for poor credit lenders

-Options don’t stop at your ability to quickly improve your credit and lower your debt — though both can certainly help.
+Your choices don’t depend on your ability to quickly improve your credit and lower your debt — though both can certainly help.

 “Buy here pay here” dealers

 A BHPH dealership is not perfect, but it can be a good option if you have a low credit score and are desperate for a vehicle.